phchu/ReactNodejsWebpack/README.md

-## Full Stack Web Application using React, Node.js, Express with Webpack and Babel
+## Full Stack Web Application using React, Node.js, Express, Apollo GraphQL with Webpack and Babel

 This is a template project for full stack development with React and Node.js.
 Javascript ES6 and ES7 syntax are also supported in this project.